 As you can see in the below picture, I got a bit carried away and rolled my batter right off the parchment paper.

 If you do this, it will create a mess.
 I promise.

 Once you have the sheet rolled out, just transfer the parchment paper to a sheet pan and bake it for 10 minutes at 350 degrees.

 When it comes out of the oven, let the sheet cool for a minute or two.
 The bran sheet will look more or less the same, probably just a shade darker.

 While you can use your hands to slowly pull of sheet and rip the sheet into flakes, I found it a lot easier to use a dough scraper to just chop the sheet into tiny squares and then run the scraper under the bran flakes to separate them from the parchment paper.

-That worked like a charm and I was left with some really nice looking flakes!
+That worked like a charm and I was left with some really nice looking Homemade Bran Flakes!

 Repeat this until all your batter is used.
 Like I said, you should be able to get four sheets out of the one recipe.